 EQC prior involvement

 DEQ shares general rulemaking information with EQC through the annual DEQ Rulemaking Plan review and monthly status report.
-DEQ did not present additional information specific to this proposed rule revision beyond the annual rulemaking plan and the monthly rulemaking report.
+DEQ did not present additional information specific to this proposed rule revision beyond the annual rulemaking plan and monthly rulemaking report.

 Public notice

-DEQ provided notice of the Notice of Proposed Rulemaking with Hearing for this rulemaking.
-DEQ submitted notice to:
+DEQ provided the Notice of Proposed Rulemaking with Hearing for this rulemaking.
+DEQ submitted the notice:

-Secretary of State for publication in the Oregon Bulletin on June 15, 2015
+To Secretary of State for publication in the Oregon Bulletin on June 15, 2015

 By email to EPA on June 15, 2015